 - Once you are finished, click Save.
 You'll end up with something that looks like the following screenshot:

 Now, the ticket field you just created will appear on your new and existing tickets.
 Make sure to select one of the values from this field on a few of your tickets.
 After Explore next updates it's data (within one hour), the data will be available in Explore and you can proceed to the next section.

-- On the Choose a Dataset page, click Support > Tickets > Support: Tickets, then click New query.
-Query builder opens.
+- On the Select a Dataset page, click Support > Support - Tickets, then click Start report.
+The report builder opens.

 - In the Metrics panel, click Add.

 - From the list of metrics, choose Tickets > Tickets, then click Apply.